 shelled fresh English peas (about 8 ounces unshelled)

-fresh spring radishes (sliced paper-thin)
+fresh spring or watermelon radishes (sliced paper-thin)

 Earthbound Farm Organic Baby Arugula